serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-from-ipad.md

   - note that for combinations like CMD+Shift+T we need to use this special bar (Shift on iPad keyboard would not be counted as a part of shortcut)
 - Teamviewer: there is a problem with passing some keys from the external keyboard (connected to iPad)
   - I use Voyager (QMK keyboard), there is a problem with some keys that are on a layer
-  - it looks like the layer key is interpreted as Alt, so, for example, instead of double qoutes I get “” and for single I get ‘’
+  - it looks like the layer key is interpreted as Alt, so, for example, instead of double quotes I get “” and for single I get ‘’
-  - there is not such problem in Jump Desktop
+  - there is no such problem in Jump Desktop
 - Teamviewer has an annoying issue with screen blinking and scaling for a split second
   - not sure why, maybe it reconnects to the host or something

 # Chrome remote desktop

-Overall it works, but less conveninent than Teamviewer or Jump Desktop.
+Overall it works, but less convenient than Teamviewer or Jump Desktop.

 Setup:
 - Go to [https://remotedesktop.google.com/access](https://remotedesktop.google.com/access)